Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 This is as simple as an asset can be.
 Let's look at another important tab.

-### The "Poses" tab
+### "Poses" tab

-The "Poses"-tab enables you to manipulate the pose of the editor character from the preview-tab.
+The "Poses"-tab enables you to manipulate the pose and body sizes of the editor character from the preview-tab.

-### The "Wardrobe" tab
+### "Wardrobe" tab

 The "Wardrobe"-tab acts like the in-game wardrobe and lets you for instance use asset modules or quickly add random clothes onto your character for testing.

+### "Pandora" tab

+This tab lets you open a feature-restricted simulation of Pandora within the editor to test your asset creation (changes) and especially room-level items, for instance room devices with character slots.
+It should be self explanatory how to use it.

+### "Setup" tab

+This tab shows the character before any transformations or poses are applied to the character and any worn assets.
+An asset creator does not typically need to use this tab and would only use the "Preview" tab instead.

+### "Points" tab

+This tab is only needed for a very advanced topic described at the end of this tutorial.
+An asset creator does not typically need to use this tab ever.

 # Looking at more advanced assets

 In the following section, let's have a look at increasingly more complex assets that are good examples of what assets can (currently already) do and how.

+_Note, that you can experiment as much as you like, change existing assets and see how the change is reflected on the character in the preview tab._
+_None of your changes are persistent, so you will not break anything by playing around._
+_On the other hand, this also means that refreshing or closing your browser will reset any work you do on a new asset creation, so please make sure to not forget exporting an edited asset, if you want to use the changes (more on that later)._

-## Jeans shorts: Multiple layers and alpha masks
+## Jeans shorts: Multiple layers and automesh layers

 Expand the category `bottoms` (with the "[+]" area) and find the `bottoms/jeans_shorts` asset.
 Now first press the "+" button to add it - so you will see your changes (you should see it appear in "Equipped" section) - and then the "pen"-button to start editing it.
+_Note: You can also directly us the "pen"-button next to the "+"-button to both steps at once._

 In the asset-tab you can see that this asset has three layers:
 - one for the front view of the jeans shorts
 - one for the back view of the jeans
 - one for the button of the jeans to be able to color it separately

-The white square behind the first two layer names indicates that these two layers use alpha masks.
-Alpha masks are separate image files that make this asset, which has the alpha masks added, hide certain parts of the images of another asset on the same layer priority ordered below that asset.
-In this concrete example, the jeans shorts are on the layer priority type 'Above body', same as most clothes, like for instance the t-shirt asset.
-If you wear your jeans shorts above the t-shirt in the wardrobe (or on the items-tab of the editor), the alpha mask would hide the t-shirt parts that would be tugged into the shorts.
-Without the alpha mask, the t-shirt would clip along the edges behind the jeans shorts.
-You can try it out in the editor as all changes are not persistent, so you will not break anything by playing around.

-The image asset management part on the bottom of the asset-tab lists 4 image files for the jeans shorts:
+The image asset management part at the bottom of the asset-tab lists three image files for the jeans shorts:
 - one for the front view of the jeans shorts
 - one for the back view of the jeans
 - one for the button of the jeans
-- one which is the image file for the alpha mask (as mentioned before)

-Note: If you use an image as alpha mask, the solid black parts of the image will hide what it covers, whereas transparent or white parts will not hide anything.
+Note that while in this case, each layer uses exactly one image, this is not always the case as a layer can use and switch between many different images based variables/conditions.

 Next, select the first layer 'jeans back' and look into the layer-tab.

+The contents of the "layer"-tab may look a bit different than the layer tabs of other assets you may have seen.
+The reason is that this layer is of the more recently added layer type "automatic image layer" (also nicknamed "automesh" layer).
+You can easily identify this layer type by the four characteristic tabs near the bottom.
+Automesh layers are a kind of meta layer for asset creators to more easily define the layer structure with a lower risk of making mistakes, while Pandora will then automatically translate this definition into one or more "image layers" (the other common layer type used by assets) during deployment, which is the raw definition of the actual layers used by Pandora.

+IMPORTANT: Therefore, please always use the "automatic image layer" type when creating the layers of your new asset, whenever possible!

-As this layer represents the back view of the asset (the jeans from behind), the layer priority type is 'Below body', which means that it is ordered behind the body.
-The point template selected here is the most common one: Body.
+The selected "jeans back" layer represents the back view of the asset (the jeans from behind).
+Let's focus on the four tabs of this automesh layer:

+The first one, "Template, lets you select the point template used for this layer and its variant.
+The point template selected for the shorts is the most common one: Body.
 The body template makes sure that asset images will be transformed alongside body changes (e.g. weight sliders or arm movements).
 As mentioned, selecting the right template is important for making an asset work.
+The template variant is of layer priority 'Below body', which means that it is ordered behind the body.
+The enabled parts of the template are body and legs, as part of the used image of the jeans shorts already reaches into the point mesh of the legs.

+The next tab, "Graphical layers" lets you define if the automesh layer shall generate a single or more graphical layers, so the actual layers used by Pandora.
+This can be efficient if different, separately colorable parts of an image shall be directly layered over each other, such as a belt and a belt buckle.
+It also lets you assign a color group defined in the asset file of the asset for each graphical layer.
+Optionally, you can define a name for each graphical layer, which is useful if you have more than one.
+In the example of the jeans shorts, there is only one graphical layer with a default name and the color group "Pants" from the `bottoms/jeans_shorts/jeans_shorts.asset.ts` file.

+The third tab, "Variables", lets you select variables (or conditions) based on which different images shall be used by the graphical layers.
+If you press on "Add variable" you can see that there are different kinds of possible variables that a condition can be based on.
+The most commonly used one is "based on typed module", followed by "based on front/back view".
+Our current example is a simple asset that uses no variables.

+The last tab "Images", lets you assign the images uploaded or pre-existing in the "image management" section of the "Asset" tab to each graphical layer, based on the conditions derived from the selected variables from the previous tab.
-The selected image for this layer is of course `Jeans_Shorts_Back.png` and further below on the tab, the special alpha mask image file was selected.
+For the jeans shorts, you have no conditions, so only one image can be selected for the single graphical layer of the automesh layer.
+The selected image for this layer is of course `Jeans_Shorts_Back.png`.

-The layer for the front view is pretty similar, aside from the layer priority type 'Above body' and the different asset image used.
+The layer "jeans front" for the front view is pretty similar, aside from the template variant 'Above body' and the different asset image used.
-The image for the alpha mask is exactly the same as for the back view.
-It is not always the case, that you can use the same alpha mask for front and back view.
-Sometimes you may need different images for front and back view alpha masks (e.g. for the high heels asset).
+Try to click this layer and then in the "Template" tab, remove the template part "legs" as a test.
+You should notice that in the "preview" view, the bottom part of the jeans short image is no longer shown on the front facing character, as the reduced number of point based meshes cut the image where the meshes above the legs end.
+Remembering this can help you to decide which template parts you need to enable on a new asset.
+No worries, though, the editor will warn you when you use a template part that is not necessary to be enabled.
+So for example, if you would enable the "arms" part here, you could see a warning icon in the middle of the "Asset" tab and could click on "View log" to check why. (more on warnings later)

-The button layer is again similar to the other front view laxer, but it uses the 'static' point template as the button does not need to transform/move/scale with the body in any way.
+The button layer is again similar to the other front view layer, but it uses the 'static' point template as the button does not need to transform/move/scale with the body in any way.

 IMPORTANT NOTE: The order of the layers on the asset-tab matters!
 Only the correct order will get the desired visual results.
 Feel free to change